jesuscbm/sorting_visualizer/README.md

 - `MIN_FREQ` for the frequency of the lowest element
 - `MAX_FREQ` for the frequency of the highest element

+Once configured, the code must be compiled again with `make`.

 ## Adding New Algorithms

 ### Creating a New Algorithm